 The dosage is determined on a case-by-case basis.
 Like most medication, ADHD drugs can have side effects, such as nausea, mood swings, headaches, trouble sleeping and loss of appetite.
 But these can be minimized with the right type and dosage of medication alongside some positive lifestyle changes.
 But if the side effects persist for a long period of time, it's important to bring it up with the doctor.

 Providing therapy and counseling to children is another great (and highly recommended) treatment option with or without medication.
 Some of the different types of therapy available are:

-It's on the parents, the doctors and the child themselves to figure out what combination of treatment works best to give the child as normal a life as possible.
+It's on the parents, the doctors, and the child/individuals themselves to figure out what combination of treatment works best to give the child as normal a life as possible.

-As parents, it can be a frustrating and difficult experience to watch your child suffer and perform poorly or have difficulty socializing or fitting in.
-If you suspect your child may have an attention deficit hyperactive disorder, make an appointment with your pediatrician or family doctor and be frank in your concerns and discussions.
+As parents, it can be a frustrating and difficult experience to watch your child struggle with a condition.
+If you suspect your child may have a form of attention deficit hyperactive disorder, make an appointment with your pediatrician or family doctor and be frank in your concerns and discussions.

-As discussed earlier, it can be difficult to differentiate between a naturally active or energetic child and one suffering from ADHD, but if you have suspicions, it's a good idea to speak to a health care professional.
-There's no harm in being cautious, at best your fears will be put to rest and worse case if your child does have ADHD they can get the help they need and start doing better.
-It cannot be stressed enough that all illnesses and disorders are best caught early.
+As discussed earlier, it can be difficult to differentiate between a naturally active or energetic child and one with ADHD, but if you have suspicions, it's a good idea to speak to a healthcare professional.

-Numerous resources can be found online and in your community to help you better understand the disorder and provide you with coping mechanisms and strategies.
+If your child has ADHD, there are numerous resources that can be found online and in your community to help you better understand the disorder and provide you with coping mechanisms and strategies, including online therapy to help you navigate the challenges that come with parenting children.
 By getting a grasp on the disorder early on, you and your child will be the ones in control of the condition, not the other way around.